nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:<br>
 `sortprops -price DESC`: Sort properties from highest listed price to lowest.<br>
-`sortbuyers -t ASC` Sort properties according to the time of entry from oldest to most recent.
+`sortprops -t ASC` Sort properties according to the time of entry from oldest to most recent.

-### List buyers in database: `listbuyers`

-Lists all buyers in the database in the visible list, that is, removes all filters.
+### Match Commands
+#### Match specified buyer to properties: `matchbuyer`

+Intelligently matches a buyer in the database to properties that fit their criteria.

+Syntax: `matchbuyer INDEX -strict`

+The `INDEX` specified in this command refers to the index of the buyer that is currently visible on the list.<br>
+The `-strict` flag indicates that we will be matching the buyer to properties that match all of their criteria.<br>
+Note that if an entry has been filtered out / is not currently on the list, then a `matchbuyer` command cannot be executed on it.

-This command updates the buyers list to display all current entries.
+This command filters the properties list to only display properties who have criteria that match a given buyer, that is, they might be interested in buying the said properties.

-Syntax: `listbuyers`

-### List properties in database: `listprops`
+Examples:<br>
+`matchbuyer 5 -strict`: Matches buyer 5 to existing properties in the database, by considering all possible criteria.

+#### Match specified property to buyers: `matchprop`

-Lists all buyers in the database in the visible list, that is, removes all filters.
+Intelligently matches a property in the database to buyers who might be interested in buying the specific property.

+Syntax: `matchprop INDEX -strict`

+The `INDEX` specified in this command refers to the index of the entry that is currently visible on the list.<br>
+Note that if an entry has been filtered out / is not currently on the list, then a `matchprop` command cannot be executed on it.

-This command updates the properties list to display all current entries.
+This command filters the buyers list to only display buyers who have criteria that match a given property, that is, they might be interested in buying the said property.

-Syntax: `listprops`
+Examples:<br>
+`matchprop 5`: Matches property 5 to existing buyers in the database.

-### Exiting the program : `exit`
+### Exiting the program: `exit`

 Exits Cobb (closes the program).

 Format: `exit`

+### Viewing help: `help`

+Displays a window containing a link for you to access Cobb's User Guide for further help.

+Syntax: `help`

 ### Saving the data